Single-grain experiment: Foundations

 In 1881, agricultural chemist Stephen M. Babcock returned to the United States after earning his doctorate in organic chemistry at the University of Göttingen, Germany to accept a position at the New York State Agricultural Experiment Station in Geneva, New York where his first assignment was to determine the proper feed ratios of carbohydrate, fat, and protein from cow feces using chemical analysis.
 His findings determined that the feces' chemical composition was similar to that of the feed with the only major exception being the ash.
 These results were tested and retested, and his results were found to be similar to German studies done earlier.
 This led Babcock to think about what would happen if the cows were fed a single grain (barley, corn, wheat) though that test would not occur for nearly twenty-five years.

-Seven years later, Babcock accepted a position at the University of Wisconsin–Madison Agricultural Experiment Station (UWAES) as chair of the Agricultural Chemistry department, and immediately began petitioning Dean of Agriculture William Arnon Henry, then station director, to perform the "single-grain experiment".
+Seven years later, Babcock accepted a position at the University of Wisconsin–Madison Agricultural Experiment Station (UWAES) as chair of the Agricultural Chemistry department, and immediately began petitioning the Dean of Agriculture William Arnon Henry, then station director, to perform the "single-grain experiment".
 Henry refused.

 Babcock continued pressing Henry to perform the "single-grain experiment", even approaching the UWAES animal husbandry chair J.A.
 Craig (he refused).
 When W.L.
 Carlyle replaced Craig in 1897, Carlyle was more receptive to Babcock's idea.
 Initially trying a salt experiment with eight dairy cows as a matter of taste preference while eight other cows received no salt.
-After one of the eight cows that did not receive salt died, Carlyle discontinued the experiment and all the remaining cows were given salt in order to restore their health.
+After one of the eight cows that did not receive salt died, Carlyle discontinued the experiment and all the remaining cows were given salt to restore their health.

-Henry, now Dean of Agriculture in 1901, finally relented and gave Babcock permission to perform the experiment.
+Henry, now Dean of Agriculture in 1901, finally relented and gave Babcock permission to experiment.
 Carlyle approved the experiment with only two cows.
 One cow was fed corn while the other was fed rolled oats and straw with hopes the experiment would last one year.
 Three months into the experiment, the oat-fed cow died, and Carlyle halted the event to save the other cow's life.
 The results were not published mainly because Babcock did not list how much of each grain the respective cows had consumed.

 In 1906, a chemist from the University of Michigan, Edwin B. Hart (1874–1953), was hired by Babcock.
-Hart previously had worked at the New York State Agricultural Experiment Station, and had studied physiological chemistry under Albrecht Kossel in Germany.
+Hart previously had worked at the New York State Agricultural Experiment Station and had studied physiological chemistry under Albrecht Kossel in Germany.
 Both worked with George C. Humphrey, who replaced Carlyle as animal husbandry professor, to plan a long-term feeding plan using a chemically-balanced diet of carbohydrates, fat, and protein instead of single plant rations as done in Babcock's earlier experiments.
 The "single-grain experiment" was thus born in 1907.